 - Once you have connected your wallet, you will be redirected to your OpenSea dashboard;

 Then you’re ready to get started with OpenSea.
-Depending on the activities you want to do in the marketplace, it is advisable to have the necessary tokens in your connected wallet address.
+Depending on the activities you want in the marketplace, having the necessary tokens in your connected wallet address is advisable.